Nepiki/Guides/Go-Go-Ackman-achievement-guide-and-roadmap.md

 **Conclusion**

 This game is one of the easiest platformers out there, no part is particularly hard or frustrating.
 A few damageless achievements might take a few tries but nothing you feel you can't overcome.
-Having to beat the game 3 times to get all achievements might turn off a few people but the game is so short that it's not really a big deal, and it's fun enough to not be a shore
+Having to beat the game 3 times to get all achievements might turn off a few people but the game is so short that it's not really a big deal, and it's fun enough to not be a shore or tedious

 ---------------------------------------------------------------------------------------------